MetOffice/PyPRECIS/README.md

 export AWS_SESSION_TOKEN="IQoJb3JpZ2luX2VjEGkaCWV1LXdlc3QtMiJH"
 ```

-## Loading data on s3 bucket from VDI (using boto3)
+### Loading data on s3 bucket from VDI (using boto3)

 to upload the file(s) on S3 use: /aws-scripts/s3_file_upload.py
 to upload the directory(s) on S3 use: /aws-scripts/s3_bulk_data_upload.py

-## AWS Elactic container repository
+### AWS Elastic container repository

 Following instructions are for creating image repo on ECR and uploading container image

-* SSH EC2 contianer and clone PyPRECIS repository:
+* ssh to the previously created EC2 instance, make an empty Git repo:

 ```
 sudo yum install -y git
 git init
 ```

-* On VDI repo branch, run the following command:
+* On VDI, run the following command to push the PyPrecis repo containing the docker file to the EC2 instance:
 ```
 git push <ec2 host name>:~
 ```

-* Now checkout the branch on EC2: git checkout develop
+* Now checkout the branch on EC2: git checkout [branch-name]
-* Install docker
+* Install docker and start docker service

 ```
-sudo amazon-linux-extras install docker
+sudo amazon-linux-extras install docker sudo service docker start
 ```

 * build docker image: